kontainapp/guide-examples/install_in_kubernetes/readme.md

 Recommended distros are Ubuntu 20.04 and Fedora 32, or newer.
 Note that this also assumes that your user has access to /dev/kvm.

 # Install in Kubernetes
+Please note the pre-requisites above for trying this out on a desktop or Cloud VM.

+For example, you can install on Minikube using the instruction below on a desktop that meets the requirements above.

 Install Kontain using a Daemonset
 ```bash
 # apply the daemonset